Ccolina03/BajaBaja/README.md

 Future Updates:
 -Adding Karma functionality for each user.
--Geocoding API from writting adress.
+-Geocoding API connected to new bus stop form.
 -Manually locate marker for bus stops.
 -Upgrading Front-End
 -Uploading Images for bus stops.